Android-for-Python/INDEX-of-Examples/README.md

 Android-for-Python
 ==================

-*Examples of Android ONLY Kivy-Python widgets.*
+*Examples of Android ONLY Kivy.*

 Each directory contains a stand alone runnable example.
 Required modifications to buildozer.spec are documented.
-Download all the examples from the Code button on this page.

 ## Android-for-Python-Users